LR

 Identify the Flaw

-Flaw questions are extremely common on the LSAT, and they can also be some of the most difficult.
+Identify the Flaw questions are very common on the LSAT, and they can be some of the most difficult.
 However, there are some strategies we can use to create an efficient, accurate, and repeatable process for finding the right answers.

 Repeated Flaws